AlexRudd/cloudformation-docker-registry/README.md

 # cloudformation-docker-registry
-AWS CloudFormation template to deploy a secure Docker registry
+[AWS CloudFormation](https://aws.amazon.com/cloudformation/) template to deploy a secure [Docker registry](https://github.com/docker/distribution) with a [Redis](https://hub.docker.com/_/redis/) cache and [web frontend](https://github.com/kwk/docker-registry-frontend)

 ## Description
-This CloudFormation template deploys a CoreOS instance with two system units to run the docker registry with a redis cache.
-The template also creates IAM roles so that the template can access an s3 bucket to store your docker images.
+This CloudFormation template deploys a [CoreOS](https://coreos.com/os/docs/latest/booting-on-ec2.html) instance with three system units to run the docker registry with a redis cache and web frontend.
+The template also creates IAM roles so that the instance can access an s3 bucket to use as a storage backend.

-The instance is put behind an ELB with an HTTPS to HTTP listener (HTTPS:443 -> HTTP:5000), you can configure through template parameters which IP ranges to allow access to the ELB.
-If you want other EC2 instances to be able to access this registry, then setup the ELB security group to allow access to the ELB from the security groups which contain your EC2 instances.
+The instance is put behind an ELB with an HTTPS and HTTP listener, you can configure through template parameters which IP ranges to allow access to the ELB.
+If you want other EC2 instances to be able to access this registry, then setup the ELB security group to allow https ingress from the security groups which contain your EC2 instances.

 This template does not create a Route53 record as this is generally easier to do manually.
 Take the ELB DNS adress from the template's outputs and create a CNAME record set pointing to this address.